ashleyidesign/web-authoring-1-fa-17/README.md

 ## Criteria for Credit

+### Competencies

+#### Formal

+- Proficiency in writing semantic and valid HTML and CSS
+- Proficiency in the use of semantic and decorative style for formal and expressive typography and design
+- Proficiency in designing ease-to-use “don’t make me think” navigation
+- Proficiency in designing readable and accessible content for sighted and non-sighted users
+- Proficiency in the use of color for accessible and inclusive communication for sighted and non-sighted users

+#### Technical

+- Proficiency in the technology and tools for digital design, designing in the browser, and publishing for web
+  - Illustrator, Sketch, or Inkscape, maybe InDesign, but *not* Photoshop
+  - Text editor for authoring Markdown, HTML, and CSS
+  - Browser developer tools for inspecting and testing
+  - GitHub for development and publishing
+- Proficiency in producing both low and high fidelity paper and digital comps for presentation

+#### Conceptual

+- Proficiency in separating content and structure from style and behavior
+- Proficiency in using a mobile first and progressive enhancement design approach
+- Proficiency in designing for the reader; designing an accessible and inclusive experience for all users and devices

 ### Attendance

 Come to class.
 Don’t miss class, but if you need to, let me know, in advance via Slack or email; *not* 10 or 15 minutes before the start of class, but at least an hour, if you can.
 I’ll do the same. *Thank-you.*